acumos/documentation/docs/user-guides/portal-user-guide.rst

 page.
 They are sorted into the following sections:

 **MY UNPUBLISHED MODELS**
-    Initially, successfully onboarded model will appear in my Models page in the UNPUBLISHED section.
+    Initially, successfully on-boarded model will appear in my Models page in the UNPUBLISHED section.
 These are visible only to you and any collaborators of that model (shared).
-Partially onboarded models (in process) are also displayed in this section but are shown greyed out until the onboarding process is successfully completed.
+Partially on-boarded models (in process) are also displayed in this section but are shown greyed out until the on-boarding process is successfully completed.

 **MY MODELS: PUBLISHED TO COMPANY MARKETPLACE**
     Models that have been published to Local, appear in the the LOCAL